 How much sub-base will be needed?

-Simply calculate the length of your drive by the width and depth.
+Simply calculate the length of your driveway by the width and depth.
 For ample support, you’ll want that depth to go between 50MM and 100MM, though again, your own garden design plans may call for something more.

 Most MOT-1 suppliers will be able to tell you exactly how much you need to buy to adequately prepare your drive, or you can even use an online calculator.